Paying overtime – Minnesota law

 employers that produce or handle goods for interstate commerce;

 businesses with gross annual sales of more than $500,000; and

-hospitals and nursing homes, private and public schools, federal, state and local government agencies.
+hospitals and nursing homes, personal care assistant (PCA) and community first services and supports (CFSS) agencies, private and public schools, federal, state and local government agencies.

 For more information